awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/flutter.md

 ## Introduction

 Clickstream Flutter SDK can help you easily collect in-app click stream data from mobile devices to your AWS environments through the data pipeline provisioned by this solution.
-This SDK is part of an AWS solution - {{
-solution_name }}, which provisions data pipeline to ingest and process event data into AWS services such as S3, Redshift.

 The SDK is relies on the [Clickstream Android SDK](./android.md) and [Clickstream Swift SDK](./swift.md).
 Therefore, flutter SDK also supports automatically collect common user events and attributes (e.g., session start, first open).
 In